 We may earn money or products from the companies mentioned in this post.

-Things to do in the Fort Worth Stockyards
+Things to do at the Fort Worth Stockyards

 This area of Fort Worth has a lot of preserved charm, from the brick streets to the old west architecture.
 But the major tourist draw to the stockyards is the livestock.
 You can walk through the stables anytime during the day and view longhorns, horses, and even reindeer for free.
 They offer guided tours, as well, if you want to learn more about each animal, it’s purpose, and the history of the stockyards.
 For a small fee, you can even take your photo on a real longhorn.